James Brown (sportscaster)

-James Talmadge Brown (born February 25, 1951) is an American sportscaster known for being the studio host of The James Brown Show and The NFL Today on CBS Sports.
-He is also a Special Correspondent for CBS News.
+James Talmadge Brown (born February 25, 1951) is an American sportscaster, currently the studio host of The James Brown Show and The NFL Today on CBS Sports.
+He is also a special correspondent for CBS News.

-He is additionally known for serving as the former host of Fox Sports' NFL pregame show Fox NFL Sunday for eleven years.
+Brown started his broadcasting career in 1984, rising from television broadcasts on NBA broadcasts to work for CBS Sports, where he did play-by-play for NFL and college basketball games while also reporting for the NBA All-Star Game twice, the NBA Finals four times and the 1990 National League Championship Series.
+He served as a reporter for the 1992 Winter Olympics and did play-by-play for Freestyle skiing of the 1994 Winter Olympics.
+In 1994, he left CBS to serve as host of the pregame show for the new NFL coverage provided by Fox Sports with Fox NFL Sunday.
+He also would serve as lead studio host for the NHL on Fox, serving as host until 1998.
+Brown worked for Fox until 2005, returning to CBS, where he was brought in to serve as the host for The NFL Today.

 Early life

-James Brown was born on February 25, 1951, in Washington, D.C. to John and Maryann Brown.
-He attended DeMatha Catholic High School, and was named to the All-Metropolitan boys basketball teams in 1967 and 1968 with teammates Sid Catlett, Steve Garrett, Aubrey Nash, and Wayne Locket.
+James Talmadge Brown was born on February 25, 1951, in Washington, D.C. to John and Maryann Brown.
+He is the nephew of famed Hollywood actor Clifton Powell.
+Brown attended DeMatha Catholic High School and was named to the All-Metropolitan boys basketball teams in 1967 and 1968 with teammates Sid Catlett, Steve Garrett, Aubrey Nash, and Wayne Locket.
 The team topped the high school national rankings that year under Coach Morgan Wootten; seven players on that squad went to Division I college teams.
-Brown later graduated from Harvard University with a degree in American Government.
-A standout on the basketball court, he received All-Ivy League honors in his last three seasons at Harvard and captained the team in his senior year.
+Brown later attended Harvard University, living in Grays Hall during his freshman year, and graduated with a degree in American government.
+He played for the basketball team, receiving All-Ivy League honors in his last three seasons and captaining the team as a senior.
 His roommate was future Harvard professor and activist Cornel West.
 He was drafted 62 overall by the Atlanta Hawks in 1973.